cloudcreativity/ddd-modules/docs/guide/concepts/index.md

 1. Domain
 2. Infrastructure
 3. Application
-4. Framework (encompassing presentation and delivery).
+4. Presentation

 ## Encapsulation

-The [Encapsulation Chapter](./encapsulation) explains how the bounded context is encapsulated - i.e. only exposes a defined contract to the outside world, while hiding the internal implementation details.
+The [Encapsulation Chapter](./encapsulation) explains how the bounded context is encapsulated.
+This means the application layer exposes a defined contract to the outside world, while hiding the internal implementation of the domain and infrastructure layers.

 The chapter describes how **messages** - commands, queries and integration events - are used to pass information between the outside world and the bounded context.
-Additionally it covers coupling between bounded contexts for context-to-context communication.
+It also covers **coupling** between bounded contexts for context-to-context communication.

 ## Modularisation